SwiftPackageIndex/SwiftPackageIndex-Server/README.md

 ## Code of Conduct

 All participation in this project, whether contributing code, communicating in discussions or issues, or pull requests, is subject to our code of conduct.
-Please read the [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.
+Please read the [Code of Conduct](https://www.swift.org/code-of-conduct/) before contributing.

-## Funding and Sponsorship

-The Swift Package Index is a community project that would not be possible without the support of its sponsors.
-Thank you to _everyone_ who supports this project!
-You can see all of our current corporate, infrastructure, and community sponsors over on our [Supporters page](https://swiftpackageindex.com/supporters).

-If you'd like to help keep this project running, the best way through our [GitHub Sponsors](https://github.com/sponsors/SwiftPackageIndex).
-Your support directly helps keep this project running and moving forward.
-Thank you!

 ## Contributing